vadash/gwent-daily-demo/README.md

 Bot is updated for OBT **0.9.x** patch, many happy users

 ![alt text](https://lh3.googleusercontent.com/-U5TxtkQsGAo/WT0D4gYqT7I/AAAAAAAARAw/WR11q7-R32sJJalo1HDFStWD3RhADhx5QCHM/s0/Discord_2017-06-11_11-47-08.png "discord")

-# Features <a name="features"></a>
-* No injecting.
-Its safer to use and harder to detect
-* Bot plays minions with position in mind.
-For example gold cards to the right, regular ones to the left
-* Emotes support
-* Farms 370 ore and 145 scraps over 6 hours
-* Up to 25-50% win rate.
-It depends on your casual MMR, account level and deck used
-* Pass on round win without wasting extra cards
-* Human like mouse movement
-* Will GG after match
-* Close defeat / victory / dc / forfeit screens
-* Restart gwent every few hours (memory leaks)
-* Random sleep timers and coordinates for clicking
-* Smart mulligan
-* Random bot exe/window name

 # Supported cards (DO NOT use *animated* cards) <a name="cards"></a>
 **Bronze**: Mahakam Defender, Mahakam Guard, First Light, Dwarven Skirmisher, Vrihedd Dragoon, Dol Blathanna Archer, Thunderbolt potion, Wardancer, Hawker Healer, Immune Boost